 A Level A research academic will normally work under the supervision of academic staff at Level B or above, with an increasing degree of autonomy as the research academic gains skills and experience.
 A Level A research academic may undertake limited teaching, may supervise at undergraduate levels and may publish the results of the research conducted as sole author or in collaboration.
-He or she will undertake administration primarily relating to his or her activities at the institution.
+A Level A research academic will undertake administration primarily relating to their activities at the institution.